-We are encouraging people to connect with nature throughout the year.
 Every month will have a different theme and we will be promoting resources and activities on this page as well as publicising related projects and events.

-Stay wild and take action for wildlife at home
+Take action for wildlife at home

 The Berks, Bucks and Oxfordshire Wildlife Trust (BBOWT)